cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 Once the application is deployed:

-  - Click on ``UserProfiles`` in the Overview page of the CDAP Console to get to the Application detail page, click:
+  - Click on ``UserProfiles`` in the Overview page of the CDAP UI to get to the Application detail page, click:

     - ``UserProfileService`` in the *Service* pane to get to the Service detail page, then click the *Start* button; and